 The name you provide will be used to refer to your solution on Solve's website, during the selection process, and, if you are selected, during your participation in Solve.
-Examples of solution names can be found <a href="https://examples.com/here/be/here
+Examples of solution names can be found here.

-Provide a one-line summary of your solution.
+Provide a one-line summary or tagline for your solution.
 (Required) {Character Limit = 150}